Surgical Technologist Salary by State (2026)

 Why State Matters So Much for Surgical Tech Pay

-The cost-of-living adjusted column shows what your salary buys relative to the US average (indexed at 100).
-A surgical tech earning $82,640 in Alaska faces living costs roughly 28% above the national average, bringing adjusted purchasing power down to around $64,563.
-By contrast, a tech earning $73,820 in Minnesota faces costs only 5% above average, making Minnesota one of the best-value high-pay states.
+The COL-adjusted column shows what each salary buys relative to the US average (indexed at 100).
+A tech earning $82,640 in Alaska faces costs roughly 28% above average, adjusting down to about $64,563.
+A tech earning $73,820 in Minnesota faces only 5% above-average costs, making Minnesota one of the best-value high-pay states.